Why are you here??

 Features added in this release include:

-• Any 3D node can be added as a child to an instance of CC3TargettingNode to make that node face the camera (halo objects), or another node, and automatically track that node as it moves.
+to make that node face the camera (halo objects), or another node, and automatically track that node as it moves.
 The axis of rotation can be restricted to a single axis to allow the node to rotate to face the camera or another node, but only along one axis.
+CC3TargettingNodes

 [bw_floater]